Skip to main content

 You Have Redness, Swelling, Numbness, or Tingling

-4. It’s a common scenario for backpackers and hikers: You twist your ankle and it swells, bruises, and hurts when you touch it.
+Ankle Swelling and Foot Pain—It’s a common scenario for backpackers and hikers: You twist your ankle and it swells, bruises, and hurts when you touch it.
 This usually happens to the outside of your ankle but can happen on the inside too.
-If you can't put weight on it or have pain in other parts of your foot besides your ankle, you should see a doctor right away.
+If you can't put weight on it or have pain in other parts of your foot besides your ankle, you should see a health care provider right away.

-5. Gardeners may suffer from bursitis in the knee.
+Knee Inflammation or Pain—Gardeners may suffer from bursitis in the knee.
 Fluid-filled sacs in your knee joints become inflamed, causing pain and swelling.
 Some gardeners can soothe pain by using a knee sleeve and avoiding kneeling.
 But if your knees are numb or tingling, or if your pain is getting worse, you should see a doctor.
-You should also see a doctor if your knee is red, hot to the touch, or swollen.
+You should also see a provider if your knee is red, hot to the touch, or swollen.

 Your Pain Is Getting Worse